Ghoelian/scoredb.julianvos.nl/README.md

 https://scoredb.julianvos.nl

 # Just noticed sorting doesn't work on the score viewing page.
 Fixing soon™.
 In the meantime you can add the username yourself in the url.

+# TODO:
+- Create an API which scans the image with OCR to determine the song's details
+- Also save upload date, and add sorting by date added on the view page